-- Generators that Bid into the DA Market, but were not scheduled, and cannot operate in the Real-Time Market due to the OFO. - Additional Incremental Energy or Ancillary Services MWs (in excess of its Day-Ahead scheduled MWs) not offered in real time due to lack of fuel.
+- Generators that bidBid into the DA Market, but waswere not scheduled, and cannot operate in the RTReal-Time Market due to the OFO. - Additional Incremental Energy or Ancillary Services MWs (in excess of its Day-Ahead scheduled MWs) not offered in real time due to lack of fuel.